NOAA-ORR-ERD/PyGnome/Installing.rst

 build PyGNOME -- this is to make sure the compiler is setup for building x64 targets.

+Warning:
-.. warning:: On some locked down systems, such as those at NOAA, the standard way to use the MS compiler will not work for a user that does not have administration privileges.
+  On some locked down systems, such as those at NOAA, the standard way to use the MS compiler will not work for a user that does not have administration privileges.
 If you get errors about not being able to run the ``vcvarsall.bat`` script, then the compiler must be run as an